fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/max-fd.md

 This change was also applied on Debian (which Garden Linux is based on), and it was even [discussed on the Debian mailing list](https://lists.debian.org/debian-devel/2024/06/msg00041.html) — where ironically, concerns about raising this limit were pre-emptively quashed with the assertion that file descriptors are such an "extremely cheap resource" that it does not hurt to allow absurdly high numbers of them.

-In the `uwsgi` case, however, this had the somewhat devastating effect of increasing memory usage to insane levels.
+In the uWSGI case, however, this had the somewhat devastating effect of increasing memory usage to insane levels.

 To their credit, the Garden Linux developers identified this flaw (which, to my knowledge was baked into their version 1592.2), and [fixed it](https://github.com/gardenlinux/gardenlinux/pull/2442) in version 1592.3.
-Still, to insulate ourselves from further such issues, we have opted to reconfigure our systems to run `uwsgi` with an explicitly defined `max-fd` option, set to the prior system-wide default of 1048576 (although setting it to something as low as 1024 would *probably* work too).
+Still, to insulate ourselves from further such issues, we have opted to [reconfigure our systems](https://uwsgi-docs.readthedocs.io/en/latest/Configuration.html) to run uWSGI with an explicitly defined `max-fd` option, set to the prior system-wide default of 1048576 (although setting it to something as low as 1024 would *probably* work too).

 ### Acknowledgements

-Lothar Gesslein, Brennan Kinney, Piotr Kucułyma, Namrata Sitlani, and Maari Tamm all contributed to the findings discussed in this article.
+[Lothar Bach](https://github.com/lotharbach), [Brennan Kinney](https://github.com/polarathene), [Piotr Kucułyma](https://github.com/pkdevpl), [Namrata Sitlani](https://github.com/NamrataSitlani), and [Maari Tamm](https://github.com/mrtmm) all contributed to the findings discussed in this article.[^order]

+[^order]: I've listed these individuals in alphabetical order by surname.